KubeRocketCI/docs/docs/user-guide/build-pipeline.md

 To review the Build pipeline, take the following steps:

-1. Open Tekton Dashboard via Overview page of the EDP Portal.
+1. Open Tekton Dashboard via Overview page of the UI Portal.

 2. Review stages for the application and library codebases: